WhirlScript/Docs/guide/getting-started/modules.md

 Repeated imports are safe.
 The second import of the same module will be ignored.

-## Importing WhirlPKG Packages
+## Importing Whirlpkg Packages

-WhirlPKG provides a variety of third-party packages.
+Whirlpkg provides a variety of third-party packages.
 You can install them to the current project with `$ wrp add $pkg`, and then use the `import` statement to import:

 ```WhirlScript
 import "hello";